codee-com/open-catalog/Deprecated/RMK001/README.md

-# RMK001: loop nesting that might benefit from hybrid parallelization using multithreading and SIMD
+# RMK001: Loop nesting that might benefit from hybrid parallelization using multithreading and SIMD

 > [!WARNING]
 > This check was deprecated in favor of [PWR050](../../Checks/PWR050/README.md),